• Skip to primary navigation

 Frequently Asked Questions

-The best way to keep your cucumber salad from getting watery is to add some salt to the cucumber.
+The best way to keep your cucumber recipe from getting watery is to add some salt to the cucumber.
 The salt will extract the water.
 Drain the water out and then squeeze the cucumber to remove most of its water.
 Now you can add the rest of the ingredients.

 Do you rinse cucumbers after soaking in salt?